supnovv/lispdoc/scheme.md

 Expressions

 The most important elements of Scheme code are expressions.
 Expressions can be evaluated producing a value.
-The most fundamental expressions are literal expressions (like #t, 23).
+The most fundamental expressions are literal expressions like #t, 23.
 Compound expressions are formed by placing parentheses around their subexpressions.
 The first subexpression identifies an operation; the remaing subexpression are operands to the operation, like (+ 23 42), (+ 14 15 (* 23 42)).
 As these examples indicate, compound expressions in Scheme are always written using the same prefix notation.
 As a consequence, the parentheses are needed to indicate structure.
 Consequently, "superfluous" parentheses, which are often permissible in mathematical notation and also in many programming languages, are not allowed in Scheme.
 As in many other languages, whitespace (inluding line endings) is not significant when it separates subexpressions of an expression, and can be used to indicate structure.

 The syntax of Scheme code is organized in three levels.
 The **lexical syntax** that describes how a program text is split into a sequence of lexemes.
 The **datum syntax** formulated in terms of the lexical syntax, that structures the lexeme squence as a sequence of syntactic data, where a syntactic datum is a recursively structured entity.
 The **program syntax** formulated in terms of the read syntax, imposing further structure and assigning meaning to syntactic data.

-Scheme source code consists of syntactic data and comments.
-Syntactic data in Scheme source code are called forms.
-A form nested inside another form is called a subfrom. ...

 The formal syntax for Scheme is written in an extended BNF.
 Non-terminals are written using angle brackets.
 All spaces in the grammar are for legibility. <Empty> stands for the empty string.
 The following extensions to BNF are used to make the description more concise: <thing>* means zero or more occurrences of <thing>, and <thing>+ means at least one <thing>.
 Some non-terminal names refer to the Unicode scalar values of the same name: <character tabulation> (U+0009), <linefeed> (U+000A), <carriage return> (U+000D), (line tabulation> (U+000B), <form feed> (U+000C), <carriage return> (U+000D), <space> (U+0020), <next line> (U+0085), <line separator> (U+2028), and <paragraph separator> (U+2029).